Art-Sells/Arells/Build-Notes.md

 - - - - Enter information (if one or more fields are empty)
 - Reloads modules every 10 seconds (price, wallet, and profits animation css) from coin gecko API wrapper?

+### Withdraw
+- Withdraw and send your USDC into another exchange
+- USDC (Polygon) Address
+- Amount
+- Amount to Send
+- Send

 #### Test Amplify/S3 Login